Titan CMS v7 - JavaScript Overview

 JavaScript Namespace Guide

-The primary modules for the Workstation are located in the scripts directory.
-Only the required scripts are referenced through the Master Layout View, and all others are loaded adhoc via a Module Registration API developed for the Workstation.
+In the Workstation, required scripts are referenced and loaded from the Master Layout View.
+All other scripts are loaded adhoc via a Module Registration API developed for the Workstation.

 NWS